busterjs/buster-docs/browser-testing.rst

     This feature has not yet landed in the beta.

-The easiest way to run your tests with PhantomJS at the moment is by using the ``buster server`` method and the script provided to capture the browser.
+The easiest way to run your tests with PhantomJS at the moment is by using the ``buster-server`` method and the script provided to capture the browser.

 Assuming you have installed PhantomJS separately and buster locally in your project: